jcrowgey/neolo/README.md

 neolo
 =====

-Text Analysis Software for Saulo Brandão
+Text Analysis Software for Saulo Brandão.
+Developed by Joshua Crowgey in summer 2014.

-Usage:
+`usage: neolo [-h] [--dicts DICT [DICT ...]] [--mltd] [--msttr] [--hdd]
+             [--verbose]

-$./neolo TEXT DICT1 [DICT2 ...]
+             TEXT

-The default usage for neolo at present is to compare a text to a set of "dictionaries" and print a list of "neologisms" based on whether or not a word the text under analysis appears in any of the "dictionaries".
+Extract lexical statistics from a text file.

+positional arguments:
+  TEXT                  the text you want to investigate

+optional arguments:
+  -h, --help            show this help message and exit --dicts DICT [DICT ...]
+                        a list of reference texts to compute neologism count --mltd                measure of lexical texual diversity --msttr               mean segmental type-token ratio --hdd                 HD-D probabilistic TTR --verbose, -v         increase the verbosty (can be repeated: -vvv)

+Select one or more statistics via the above options.`